open-telemetry/opentelemetry-cpp/examples/meter_configurator/README.md

 **Expected output:**

 Metrics are exported to stdout via the `OStreamMetricExporter`.
-The example uses a long export interval and calls `ForceFlush` at the end of each stage, so each stage exports exactly once.
+The example calls `ForceFlush` at the end of each stage.
+The periodic reader also collects once when it starts, so the exact number and ordering of exported batches varies between runs; the transcript below shows one run and is not an exact expected output.

 ```sh
 Stage 1: startup, all meters enabled